NavaraCloudServices/github-copilot-groundschool/exercisefiles/cpp/README.md

   - Calculate days between two dates
   - receive by query string two parameters `date1` and `date2`, and calculate the days between those two dates.

-  > **_NOTE:_** Use above information inside the Copilot inline feature in the `PHPServer.php` file.
+  > **_NOTE:_** Use above information inside the Copilot inline feature in the `main.cpp` file.
 Press enter and wait for Copilot to suggest you the code.

 - **/ValidatePhoneNumber**: